vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 nodes of our cluster usually have SSD and spare storage space.
 Storage of compute node can be used as cache for virtual machine image.
 Thus, the most frequently used image data can be stored locally.
 We propose a mechanism that adds a cache layer between original volume and the snapshot.
+The cache layer should be transparent to its upper and under layer.

 ````
 origin --> cache --> snapshot_1